Frequently asked questions

 Crowd noise and noise from the PA system.

-Security, especially following night games.
+Safety and security, especially following night games.

 Trash and debris spread throughout our neighborhoods.